yetanalytics/flint/doc/modifier.md

 - A literal value (number, string, etc.)
 - `nil`, which then becomes `UNDEF` during SPARQL translation.

 In Flint, the clause can be written in two ways.
 The first format follows how they are written in SPARQL, as a mapping of a variable vector to a collection of value vectors.
-For example:
+For The example:
 ```clojure
 {:values {[?x ?y] [[:uri1 1] [:uri2 nil]]}}
 ```